-In these kinds of situations you need to lower down your feature space to understand the relationship between the variables that will result in less chances for overfitting.
+Or in simple words, there's a need to lower down feature space to understand the relationship between the variables that will result in fewer chances for overfitting.
 To reduce or lower down the dimension of the feature space is called “Dimensionality Reduction”.
 It can be achieved either by “Feature Exclusion” or by “Feature Extraction”.

-Principal Component analysis also known as PCA is such a feature extraction method where we create new independent features from the old features and from combination of both keep only those features that are most important in predicting the target.
+In simplest terms, PCA is such a feature extraction method where we create new independent features from the old features and from a combination of both while keeping only those features that are most important in predicting the target.
 New features are extracted from old features and any feature can be dropped that is considered to be less dependent on the target variable.

-PCA is such a technique which groups the different variables in a way that we can drop the least important feature.
+PCA is such a technique that groups the different variables in a way that we can drop the least important feature.
 All the features that are created are independent of each other.

-The concept behind PCA is to go for accurate data representation in a lower dimensional space.
+The concept behind Principal Component Analysis is to go for accurate data representation in a lower-dimensional space.

-In both the pictures above, the data points (black dots) are projected to one line but the second line is closer to the actual points (less projection errors) than first one)
+In both the pictures above, the data points (black dots) are projected to one line but the second line is closer to the actual points (fewer projection errors) than the first one;

-In the direction of largest variance the good line lies that is used for projection.
+In the direction of the largest variance, the good line lies, which is used for projection.

 It is needed to modify the coordinate system so as to retrieve 1D representation for vector y after the data gets projected on the best line.